 Reality: Starting a fire without matches is a lot harder than it looks in the movies.
 First of all, you’ll need to find the right kind of rock; flint or quartz is your best bet.
 Second of all, you’ll need to create a groove in the hand stone (the one you’re holding still) in order to preserve the spark long enough to be transported to your tinder bundle.

-The bottom line: Unless you’re a bushcraft master, you’re better off bringing matches with you every time you hit the trail.
+The bottom line: Unless you’re a bushcraft master, you’re better off bringing matches or a lighter with you every time you hit the trail.

 Myth: Venomous snakes have triangular heads.

 Reality: There’s no need to be afraid of most snakes.
-They slithery reptiles are everywhere, and the vast majority of them aren’t venomous.
+The slithery reptiles are everywhere, and the vast majority of them aren’t venomous.
 But spotting the ones that are can be tricky.

 This fallacy comes from the fact that pit vipers—the most common class of venomous snake in North America— have a head that is roughly the shape of an isosceles triangle.
-Yet, other venomous snakes such as cobras and coral snakes have rounds heads.
-To further confuse things, many innocuous snakes make their heads appear more triangular when threatened as a method of defense; they are trying to make their predator think they are venomous, according to wildlife ecologist David A. Steen, Ph.
-D.
+Yet, other venomous snakes such as cobras and coral snakes have round heads.
+To further confuse things, many innocuous snakes make their heads appear more triangular when threatened as a method of defense; they are trying to make their predator think they are venomous, according to wildlife ecologist David A. Steen.

 The good news: Most victims get bit while intentionally handling a snake.
 So keep your hands to yourself, and you’ll most likely be fine.